International Air Transport Association (IATA)Syllabus of the Subject - International Air Transport Association (IATA). e-AWB.

-International Air Transport Association (IATA). e-AWB.
-The Subject “International Air Transport Association (IATA). e-AWB.” belongs to the following Online Programs taught by EENI Global Business School: Courses: Air transport, Multimodal transport, Transport in Africa.
+Sample - International Air Transport Association (IATA). e-AWB.
+The Subject “International Air Transport Association (IATA). e-AWB.” belongs to the following Programs taught by EENI Global Business School: Courses: Air transport, Multimodal transport, Transport and Logistics in Africa.
 Diplomas: Foreign Trade, International Transport.
-Masters: International Transport, Transport in Africa, International Business, Foreign Trade.
-Doctorate: Global Logistics, World Trade.
-Languages: Area of Knowledge: Foreign Trade - Incoterms® 2020.
-International Air Transport Association (IATA). e-AWB.
+Masters: International Transport, Transport and Logistics in Africa.
+Languages: International Air Transport Association (IATA). e-AWB.
 The International Air Transport Association (IATA) is the largest global association related to the air cargo and passenger transport.
 It is made up of 290 airlines from 120 countries, representing 82% of the total air traffic.
 The Air Waybill (AWB) is an air cargo document that constitutes the contract of carriage between the sender and the carrier (airline).

 The Unit Load Devices, mainly containers, allow a fast and economic handling for the Air Transport cargo.
 The International Air Transport Association (IATA) developed the technical specifications for this type of unit load devices.